What Have I Read?

 Quarantine Family of 3

 Sometimes I feel like Don and I are sharing our quarantine home, with Alexa.
 Most of the time, that's actually okay.
 She is a good sport when she answers our trivia questions or tells us about the weather.
+But she definitely likes Don better.
+She always answers him immediately.
+She tells me, "Hmm, I don't have an answer for that."

 But, in the evening I welcome Alexa's intrusion!
 We're cooking more now than ever and music has made it a lot more fun.
 One night, we turned on polka music and I almost killed myself.
 Polka-dancing on the bumpy slate floors, in our flip flops, is not safe.
 Then, after all our laughing and stumbling, I feared my shortness of breath was a symptom!
 No!
 We can't let Alexa's music lead us to the ER!

 Don thought we needed an Echo Dot, (mini Alexa) in our bathroom.
+I was not sure about this invasion.
+I like to shower in silence.
+That's where I think.

 It's become a thing.
 I never know what music Don will pick.
 And thank goodness, he loves a wide range.
 Some mornings I walk into the shower with BB King wailing away.
 Another day it's Woody Guthrie.
 Yo Yo Ma can ease me into a peaceful morning and Frank Sinatra can get me humorously crooning along.
 I could pick my own tunes, but I kind of like it that Don has some fun starting our day.